HollowMan6/02239-Data-Security/authentication/README.md

 This architecture comprises several key components:

 1. **dtu.compute.client.Client:** Simulates user behavior within the printing system.
 The client can execute all actions outlined in table above.
-Authentication is typically the initial step, while stopping the service is the final one.

 2. **dtu.compute.server.print:** Emulates services provided by a physical printer.
 Details are outlined in table above.
 The user will need to authenticate itself for using the printer before it is started.